jenneugenio/cape/cmd/README.md

 # CLI

-This module contains the code for adding commands to our CLI for the controller, connector and client CLI.
+This module contains the code for adding commands to our CLI for the coordinator, connector and client CLI.

 ## Adding a new command